 The version of TurboTax that is suitable for your use is determined by the income tax form you submit to the federal government.
-If you meet the criteria for submitting either form 1040EZ or 1040A, use TurboTax Free Edition to prepare and submit your federal income taxes.
-If you're required to file Form 1040, a TurboTax edition such as TurboTax Deluxe is the right choice.
+If you meet the criteria for submitting either form.
+If you're required to file Form 1040, a paid TurboTax edition such as TurboTax Deluxe is the right choice.
 Another option, TurboTax Freedom Edition, enables some taxpayers to prepare and submit their federal income taxes free, even if they file Form 1040.
 TurboTax Free Edition is free only for your federal income taxes; you must pay to file your state income taxes using the software.

 Qualifying for Form 1040EZ and TurboTax Free